-The Fuse Network Blockchain
+The Fuse Network

-Fuse Network is fully compatible with Ethereum meaning that any smart contract that can be deployed on the latter can also run on top of Fuse Network.
+Fuse Network is fully compatible with Ethereum, meaning that any smart contract deployed on the latter can also run on top of the Fuse Network.

 The Fuse Network blockchain uses a variant of delegated Proof of Stake (dPoS) for achieving consensus.
 The consensus is secured by a significant number of independent validators, only one of which is run by the Fuse Foundation.